-This is your Direct Debit Service Agreement with Bendigo Funds Transfer Services 045927 It explains what your obligations are when undertaking a Direct Debit arrangement with us.
-It also details what our obligations are to you as your Direct Debit provider.

-Please keep this agreement for future reference.
-It forms part of the terms and conditions of your Direct Debit Request (DDR) and should be read in conjunction with your DDR authorisation.
+The agreement is designed to explain what your obligations are when undertaking a Direct Debit arrangement with us.
+It also details what our obligations are to you as your Direct Debit Provider.
+We recommend you keep this agreement in a safe place for future reference.
+It forms part of the terms and conditions of your Direct Debit Request (DDR) and should be read in conjunction with your DDR form.